HridayAg0102/encryption-webapp/README.md

 4. While running the app on local, you'll get another (SHARABLE) link where the app is hosted for 72 hours
+5. The running app can be viewed here : [LINK](https://huggingface.co/spaces/HridayAg0102/Encryption-Decryption-webapp)